jeremypw/elementary-files-testing/selection.md

 In all views of a folder containing multiple files, in single-click mode, select a contiguous set of files.
 Click on the icon of unselected files while holding down the control key.

 **Expected:**  Individual files are selected, maintaining the selection of other files.

+### SELECT-14
+In all views of a folder containing multiple files, select some files.
+Press the up and down arrows while holding down the control key.

+**Expected:**  The cursor moves (prelit icon) but the selection does not change.